Job opportunities at elections

 Poll Clerks assist the Presiding Officer to run a polling station.
 They help to set up polling station equipment, assist in the issue of ballot papers to members of the public, mark the electoral register and assist in the accurate completion of paperwork.

 Postal Vote Assistants are required to assist with the opening of returned postal voting ballot packs.
 Work is available over a number of sessions from around ten days before an election and running up until the night of polling day.
 This may sometimes include weekends, evenings and bank holidays.
-They are required to work as part of a team and can indicate which sessions they are available to work.

 We have a number of roles available at the count which is where we verify, sort and then count the ballot papers, and eventually declare the results.

 Every person attending the count will be required to maintain the secrecy of voting and remain neutral at all times.

 Counting Assistants count the number of ballot papers for the verification process and will then sort and count the votes cast for each candidate.
 Count assistants work in small teams overseen by a Count Supervisor.

 Runners work outside and retrieve the ballot boxes and stationery from returning Presiding Officers vehicles and deliver them quickly to the appropriate count zone in the count venue.
 They usually have to be ready at the count venue from 9.00pm.

 Sack Team staff work at the count venue and open and sort all returned stationery and verify the number of unused ballot papers returned by each polling station.